MONTESSORI HOMESCHOOLING

 A MONTESSORI HOMESCHOOL STORY

-At age fifteen Michael passed the CHSPE (California High School Proficiency Exam) and received an official high school certificate.
-Then he was allowed to take classes at Humboldt State University.
-Looking always for the best teachers, rather than specific subjects, he earned 35 units at HSU, in drama, math, physics, and music.
+At age fifteen I passed the CHSPE (California High School Proficiency Exam), received a high school diploma and began to take classes at Humboldt State University, looking always for the best teachers, rather than specific subjects, I studied drama, math, physics, and music.
+During the summer of my fifteenth year I attended the Calgary Conservatory (Mt.
+Royal College) in Alberta, Canada and became a certified Suzuki piano teacher, and began teaching both adults and children.

-TESTS: Michael was not "educated for tests", nor did he take any tests during his school years except in classes at Humboldt State University, and a California assessment test at the end of 6th grade.
-Instead he learned to enjoy learning and to work hard and do his best.
-When it came time to apply for college he took practice ACT and SAT tests, scoring very low, and then worked steadily for 2-3 months to learn what was needed to raise his scores to a consistently high level.
-He was admitted to Brown University.
-His sophomore year at Brown he was a TA for the music department, a role previously held only by music graduate students.
+Tests: I was not educated for standardized tests, nor did I take any tests during my school years except a California assessment test at the end of 6th grade, and exams in classes at Humboldt State University.
+When it came time to apply for college I took practice ACT and SAT tests, scoring very low, and then worked steadily for 2-3 months from books and computer reviews to learn what was needed to raise my scores to a consistently high level.
+As a result I was admitted to Brown University.